aws/aws-emr-containers-best-practices/content/metastore-integrations/docs/hive-metastore.md

 ```

-###**Connect Hive metastore via thrift service hosted on EKS**
+### **3-Connect Hive metastore via thrift service hosted on EKS**
 In this example, our Spark application connects to a standalone Hive metastore service (HMS) running in EKS.

-Simply replace the environment varaibles in the following command, then install the [HMS helm chart](https://github.com/melodyyangaws/hive-emr-on-eks/tree/main/hive-metastore-chart) in EKS:
+Running the standalone HMS in EKS unifies your analytics applications with other business critical apps in a single platform.
+It simplifies your solution architecture and infrastructure design.
+The helm chart solution includes autoscaling feature, so your EKS cluster can automatically expand or shrink when the HMS request volume changes.
+Also it follows the security best practice to manage JDBC credentials via AWS Secrets Manager.
+However, the solution requires DevOps and k8s skills, also you need to be able to maintain the workload stability and resiliency in EKS.

+To install the [HMS helm chart](https://github.com/melodyyangaws/hive-emr-on-eks/tree/main/hive-metastore-chart), simply replace the environment variables in values.yaml, then manually `helm install` via the command below.
+Otherwise, deploy the HMS via a CDK/CFN template with a security best practice.
+Check out the [CDK project](https://github.com/melodyyangaws/hive-emr-on-eks/blob/5faa5201cb9fb437e70fe895bcebc94bd076a74a/source/lib/spark_on_eks_stack.py#L81) for more details.

 ```bash
 cd hive-emr-on-eks/hive-metastore-chart